Originally published 8/10/21, Updated 5/16/25.

 2. Remember, organization is your friend

-An efficient and organized presentation will help you keep their attention as best as possible.
+While you can’t guarantee that every employee will listen to everything shared during your presentation, an efficient and organized presentation will help you keep their attention as much as possible.

 Start with an outline slide that states the goal of your presentation with the sections you’ll cover.
 Number sections accordingly on each slide, so folks understand where you are in the progression of the meeting.
 Here’s an example:

-You might also want to include a main takeaway, for instance, a “so what” slide or bullet point after each section.
+You should also include a main takeaway, for instance, a “so what” slide or bullet point after each section.
 Wrapping up with a “what this means for you” summary helps your audience contextualize why that information matters, and hopefully, remember the important details.

 3. Be consistent about names and acronyms